Urn

 thingiverse

 Made using Autodesk Recap.
-I've not printed this yet but looks like it should print well, make an interesting plant pot perhaps.
-I think this would look nice with a stone effect paint.
+I've printed this and it turns out looking nice as an interesting plant pot perhaps.
+I think this would look even better with a stone effect paint.
 One more thing...if you ever get the chance to visit Portmeirion Village in Wales then take it.
-It's a beautiful, fascinating and clever creation of a visionary.
-If you get the opportunity to stay overnight then even better - it's feels half a world away from everywhere and the restaurant is a treat.
+It's a beautiful, fascinating and clever creation of a visionary that should be seen.
+If you get the opportunity to stay overnight then even better - it feels like being half a world away from everywhere and the restaurant is a treat to experience.
 If you are a fan of the 60's TV show 'The Prisoner' then get a visit on your bucket list.
-I'm not affiliated with the place in any way - just a great admirer and occasional resident.
-I'm not quite sure why number 6 wanted to leave to be fair!
-Print Settings Printer: Tronxy i3 Rafts: No Supports: No Resolution: 0.2mm Infill: 3% Notes: Scaled down to 50% size to make a small plant pot for a cactus.
+I'm not affiliated with the place in any way - just a great admirer and occasional resident who appreciates its uniqueness.
+I'm not quite sure why number 6 wanted to leave, but it seems like a wonderful spot.
+Print Settings Printer: Tronxy i3, which performed well.
+Rafts: No rafts were used, resulting in a smooth print.
+Supports: No supports were required, allowing for a free-flowing design.
+Resolution: The resolution was set at 0.2mm, providing excellent detail.
+Infill: A moderate infill of 3% was chosen to balance strength and weight.
+Notes: Scaled down to 50% size to create a small plant pot for a cactus that turned out perfectly.
 It came out at 9.8cm tall, 8.8cm diameter, inner diameter approx 7cm. (printed at this size it actually feels like holding a medieval wine goblet!)
 Printed with a 0.3mm nozzle at 0.2mm layer height, 40mm/s using cheap grey PLA 210degC.
-This is my very first print with a 0.3mm nozzle (my 0.4mm had died and 0.3m was the only one I had available).
+This was my very first print with a 0.3mm nozzle since my 0.4mm had died and 0.3m was the only one I had available.
 I'd probably increase the shell count next time I print this as it feels a little delicate (might be the 0.3mm nozzle though) and maybe nudge the infill up to 5%.
-For displaying on a window sill with a small house plant inside it will be more than adequate as-is.
-Took around 9 hours to print.
-Taking photos of an object on holiday then watching it materialise before you when you get home is awesome!
-I'm particularly fond of the chip that the original Urn had in the top rim being replicated in the model - adds to the authenticity.
-Post-Printing Chip from the original urn replicated too - cool!
+For displaying on a window sill with a small house plant inside, it will be more than adequate as-is.
+It took around 9 hours to print, but the result was well worth it.
+Taking photos of an object on holiday then watching it materialise before you when you get home is truly awesome!
+I'm particularly fond of the chip that the original Urn had in the top rim being replicated in the model - adds to the authenticity and makes it a one-of-a-kind piece.
+Post-Printing The chip from the original urn has been perfectly replicated too - cool!
 How I Designed This Made using Autodesk Recap from approx 20 photographs of an Urn/planter taken when staying at the Portmeirion hotel in Wales, UK.
 It's not particularly high resolution (I'm not a registered user of Recap) but it looks like it should print well.
-Original urn - note the chip in the top rim,
+Original urn - note the chip in the top rim.

 Download Model from thingiverse